LoopKit/Loop/Documentation/SiteAtlas/User.md

 The legend at the bottom of the map shows the full color scale from "Recent" to "Safe."

+## Placement Zones — Where to Put Your Sites

+The body map shows **grey highlighted zones** in the recommended areas for pump and sensor placement:

+- Front abdomen (left & right)
+- Side abdomen (left & right)
+- Front thigh (left & right)
+- Side thigh (left & right)
+- Back of arm (left & right)
+- Buttocks (left & right)

+### Turning Off Zones You Don't Use

+Not everyone uses every body area.
+To hide zones:

+1. Go to Settings → Site Atlas
+2. Tap **Enable Placement Zones** to expand the list
+3. Toggle off any zones you don't use
+4. Those zones disappear from the body map immediately

+The counter shows how many zones are active (e.g., "10 of 12 zones active").

 ## Next Up — Finding Your Best Site

 The **Next Up** section at the top of Site Atlas answers the key question: "Where should I put my next site?"